Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 Ideally, we want a high recall and precision as this indicates that the model has the ability to identify not just only relevant instances but all of them as well.

+## The Strategy: Training the Model

+In the [`trial30`](https://github.com/Jearny58/Springboard-DS-Portfolio/blob/master/capstone_2/trial30.ipynb) Jupyter notebook, you can see there are five 'rounds' where we trained the model.
+Let's begin by taking a look at what is going on in the first round.